ncatlab/nlab-content/pages/5/6/6/7/17665/content.md

 An indivisible [[stochastic process]] is a very general type of [[stochastic process]] which can exhibit wild behavior because, for any $\epsilon \gt 0$, the two dynamics laws $\Gamma_t$ and $\Gamma_{t+\epsilon}$ need not have any relationship between them.
 For example, even if $\Omega$ was a [[standard Borel space]] and for every $U \in \Sigma_{\Omega}$ all the measurable functions $\Omega_0 \xrightarrow{\Gamma_t(U | \bullet)} [0,1]$ and $\Omega_0 \xrightarrow{\Gamma_{t+\epsilon}(U | \bullet)} [0,1]$ were  continuous functions the two probability measures obtained by composition with an initial probability measure on $\Omega_0$, $\mathbf{1} \xrightarrow{P_0} \Omega_0 \xrightarrow{\Gamma_t} \Omega_t$ and $\mathbf{1} \xrightarrow{P_0} \Omega_0 \xrightarrow{\Gamma_{t+\epsilon}} \Omega_{t+\epsilon}$, can vary significantly.
 Such a process is in stark contrast to a [[Markov process]] on a [[standard Borel space]] where continuous [[Markov kernels]] yield a continuously varying probability measure on the [[measurable space]] $\Omega$.

+## Hidden Markov Models

+ When a non-Markov stochastic process can be re-expressed as a Markov stochastic process by formally augmenting its states with a suitable collection of unobservable variables, then the resulting process is called a Hidden Markov Model.
+The unobservable variables added to make the process look Markov are said to be latent or hidden variables.
+For example, Pilot-Wave theories can be viewed as Hidden Markov Models.[Barandes 2026](#Barandes26)

 ## Examples

 \begin{example}